By Laura Dolgy (bio below)

 We’re here to help!
 These natural body washes are the perfect alternatives to products on the market that may include harsh chemicals, parabens and more.

 This natural body wash for eczema is a great choice as it’s made specifically with Chinese herbs that are both rich and moisturizing, so it not only cleans, but treats the skin as well.
-This liquid soap will also not strip skin of moisture like many other harsh body soaps on the market.
+This liquid was will also not strip skin of moisture like many other harsh body washes on the market.